olooney/oranlooney.com/content/post/genji-ko.md

 impress people in a position of power.
 These nobles didn't just perfect cultured refinement - they weaponized it.

-Only under such conditions could something genji-ko (源氏香) arise.
+Only under such conditions could something genji-kō (源氏香) arise.
 It is a parlor game played with incense - just one of many similar games inside the broader umbrella of kōdō (香道).
-What sets genji-ko apart is its extreme difficulty - where another game might have contestants write down their guesses for three separate incenses and score a point for each correct guess, Genji-ko asks contestants to smell five separate samples, then determine which of the five are the same.
+What sets genji-kō apart is its extreme difficulty - where another game might have contestants write down their guesses for three separate incenses and score a point for each correct guess, Genji-kō asks contestants to smell five separate samples, then determine which of the five are the same.
 All five might be the same, or all five might be different.
 The might be in groups of two or three or four - there might be one group of